Assertions in C/C++

-Assertions are statements used to test assumptions made by programmer.
-For example, we may use assertion to check if pointer returned by malloc() is NULL or not.
+Assertions are statements used to test assumptions made by programmers.
+For example, we may use assertion to check if the pointer returned by malloc() is NULL or not.

 void assert( int expression );